NoeltHS/Test/guides/training-guide.md

 **Trainer:** *Does anyone have any questions?
 A response from every Trainee is mandatory.*

-At this point, all LRs must respond.
-If they reply with a positive answer, proceed.
-If not, answer any questions LRs may have until they are ready to begin.
-Trainers have a right to proceed if the questions are slowing the group down.
+At this point, all LRs are required to respond.
+If they reply with a positive answer, trainers can proceed with the training.
+However, if any LRs have questions or concerns, trainers should take the time to address them until the LRs are ready to begin.
+Nevertheless, trainers also have the discretion to proceed if the questions are causing delays and slowing down the group's progress.

 ### Grammar / Greeting Test Script
 {: .text-blue-000 }